Espejooo/BonkEngine/README.md

 Hello, throughout my journey of learning C++ and Game Hacking, I've put together a small project that will be contantly updated as I progress!

+This is for ARK Survival Evolved Steam Edition.
+F8 to open gui.

 This wouldn't be possible without the help of https://github.com/MrReekoFTWxD and many others!
 Thanks 🥲